 I am so happy you found our page for Journaling.
-This is where we are sharing our ideas, journal tips, art journals and prompts.
-I love to journal and art journal.
+This is where we are sharing our ideas for art and tips for having a journal, art journals, and prompts.
+I love to journal and make art journals.
 Do you?

-You can be as creative as you like in your journals, use them for healing, creating art or just write in them.
-Use your journal to healing, gratitude, ideas, reminders, daily to-do lists, and so much more.
-I have worked in all types of journals and shared them on my previous site but, now am adding helpful tips for you here.
+You can be as creative as you like in your journals.
+Use them for healing, creating art, or just write in them.
+Use your journal to heal from loss, make gratitude journals, ideas, reminders, daily to-do lists, lists of paint colors and mixes, and so much more.
+I have worked in all types of journals and shared them on my previous site but, now I am adding helpful tips for you here.

 Feel free to use, share, and pin it (to find it for later) I just ask that you link back to this page or the direct posts, and not the PDF or free printable itself.